 - Put the kale in a gallon sized Ziploc bag.
 Add the liquid bacon grease and butter mixture.
 Don't seal the bag completely, you'll need to be able to shake the kale leaves around to get them coated completely.
 You may even need to get your hands in there and rub the grease on the leaves.
 You're looking to get rid of the "dry" look to the leaves, and make them shiny green.

-- Pour out of the bag onto the cookie sheet, and use your hands to make sure all the leaves are coated.
-Sprinkle with more salt if desired.
-Repeat the process if you have more kale then will fit in a gallon bag.
+- Pour out of the bag onto the cookie sheet, and use your hands to make sure all the leaves are coated and in a single layer.
+Sprinkle with garlic powder and more salt if desired.
+Repeat the process if you have more kale than will fit in a gallon bag.

-- Bake for about 20-25 minutes until the leaves start to turn brown, and are crispy, but are not burnt.
+- Bake for about 20-25 minutes until the leaves start to dark green, and are crispy, but are not burnt.